 Next, the endodontist will open the tooth to clean out the infection and inflamed tissue from the canals.
 Many Endodontists use advanced technology, such as the GentleWave Procedure and the Waterlase iPlus, to achieve a more thorough cleaning of the canals inside your tooth.
 After cleaning the inside of the tooth, the doctor seals the tooth to prevent recontamination.
 Patients will often need to make an appointment with their dentist to have a permanent crown placed to ensure the protection of the tooth.
 Root canal therapy has a high success rate.
 If you need this treatment option, you will likely see long-lasting results.

-Find an Endodontist in these Cities!
+Find an Endodontist Near You!

 How Long Will the Procedure Take?